Academic & Program Policies

 Credit Toward the Major

 Credit toward the major at the point of the commencement of Columbia coursework is determined in consultation with the Director of Undergraduate Studies in the academic department where the student plans to declare a major.
 Students should consult the academic requirements enumerated on the major page for details; majors at Columbia range in required credit count from 29 to 88.
-Students should expect to complete the majority of the requirements for their Columbia major at Columbia; however, in some cases, students can receive credit toward the major for Sciences Po coursework.
+Students should expect to complete the majority of the requirements for their Columbia major at Columbia; however, in some cases, students can receive credit toward the major for coursework completed at Sciences Po.

-Common majors and course credit guidelines for Dual BA Program may be found on the Majors and Concentrations page.
+Common majors and course credit guidelines for the Dual BA Program may be found on the Majors and Concentrations page.
 Please note that this list is subject to change and expansion.

 Credit Toward the Core Curriculum

 The GS core requirements provide the foundation for a traditional liberal arts education, assuring that students develop critical skills in writing and quantitative reasoning while exposing them to a range of knowledge and disciplines.

 Art Humanities: All Dual BA Program students must complete this course at Columbia.

-Contemporary Civilization/Social Sciences (six points of coursework): Because Sciences Po is specialized in the social sciences, most courses taken at Sciences Po can be applied toward this requirement.
+Contemporary Civilization/Social Sciences (six points of coursework): Because Sciences Po is specialized in the social sciences, most courses taken at Sciences Po may be applied toward this requirement.

-Global Core (six points of coursework): Many courses taken at Sciences Po can be applied toward this requirement, and GS academic advisors will contact students each semester about the courses that fulfill the global core requirement.
-For example, the following Sciences Po courses count toward the global core requirement, however, this list is not exhaustive.
+Global Core (six points of coursework): Many courses taken at Sciences Po may be applied toward this requirement, and GS academic advisors will contact students each semester about the courses that fulfill the global core requirement.
+For example, the following Sciences Po courses count toward the global core requirement, however, this list is not exhaustive: